sreesms/lidar_obstacle_detection_ros/README.md

 **This package is for the detection of obstacles nearby the lidars**

-> In this package I have used the rplidar.
+> In this package I have used **rplidar A2** (https://www.slamtec.com/en/Lidar/A2).
 You can also use another lidar which publishes the /scan topic.

 For clone this file use :
 ```